 You need to provide platform information for each platform you deliver your app on.
 For each platform, go to Settings > Basic and click Add Platform.

 Each time you add platform information, select either

 Facebook Web Games.
 A new panel appears where you can provide information specific to your application's platform.

-For Android provide the Google Play package name for the application:
+For Android, provide the Google Play package name for the application.

-Setting | Advanced | Business Manager, you must select a business manager.
-This represents the company which owns the application to advertise:
+Under Settings > Advanced > Business Manager, select a business manager.
+This represents the company that owns the application.

-Settings | Advanced | Advertising Accounts, provide one or more IDs for authorized ad accounts to be used to run and pay for app ads.
+Under Settings > Advanced > Advertising Accounts, provide one or more IDs for authorized ad accounts to be used to run and pay for app ads.
 If more than one business plans to run app ads for the app, also provide the business manager IDs for those businesses.
-For example if a business runs ads for a subsidiary or if an agency runs ads for a client, provide the business manager IDs in
+For example, if a business runs ads for a subsidiary or if an agency runs ads for a client, provide the business manager IDs in Authorized Businesses.

-After you complete this set up, you have an **app which represents your application which is set up for you to run app ads.
+After you complete this setup, you have an app that is set up for you to run app ads.
 Developers can revisit App Dashboard to update app settings.
-Typically you revisit it to update ad accounts and other settings.
+Typically, you revisit it to update ad accounts and other settings.

-APP_INSTALL objective, however we actually optimize delivery of your ads for the
+APP_INSTALL objective.
+However, we actually optimize delivery of your ads for the

 LINK_CLICKS objective.
 This means your ads are optimized for any person likely to click on your ad.
 You do not necessarily reach the audience most likely to install your app until after you implement Facebook SDK and App Events in your application and add the ad account as an authorized account.
 After that, we can optimize for app installations.
 If you don't have any app installs within any given 28-day period, once again we won't be able to optimize for app installs.
 Instead, your app installs campaign will be optimized for link clicks until an app install takes place.